-Own price elasticity of Garden egg leaf:
+Own price elasticity of Garden egg leaf

 The coefficient of each variable from the selected Cobb-Douglas functional form constitutes the respective elasticity of demand with respect to each variable (Gujarati, 2001).

 The own price elasticity of demand is the relative responsiveness of quantity demanded of a particular commodity to changes in its price (Lusanda, 2023).The own price elasticity was found to be -0.0603.
 The negative sign implies that at higher prices, less of the garden egg vegetable will be demanded.
 In absolute terms, the price elasticity was found to be less than one in value.
 This implies that demand for garden egg leaf was relatively inelastic; a change in price had a relatively small effect on demand.
-This is in tandem with Awal et al (2008)
+This is in tandem with Awal et al., (2008)

-Income elasticityof Garden egg leaf:
+Income elasticityof Garden egg leaf

 The income elasticity of demand is the relative responsiveness of quantity demanded to changes in income (Lusanda, 2023).
 The income elasticity was found to be -0.1803.
 The negative sign implies that at higher income, less of the garden egg vegetable will be demanded.
 This is contrary to the findings of Conrad et al .,(2022) who noted that increase in income increases the consumption of vegetables.
 The price elasticity was found to be less than one in value.
 This implies that demand for garden egg leaf was relatively inelastic; a change in income had a relatively small effect on demand.

-Cross-Price elasticity of Garden egg leaf:
+Cross-Price elasticity of Garden egg leaf

 The cross-price elasticity of demand measures the relative responsiveness of quantity demanded of a particular commodity to changes in the price of a related commodity (Lusanda, 2023).
 The cross price elasticities of water leaf and fluted pumpkin were found to be 0.10 and 0.13.
 The positive sign confirm that garden egg leaf, water leaf and fluted pumpkin are substitutes.
 This is however contrary to the findings of Abiodun and Adebayo (2014) who noted that water leaf and fluted pumpkin are complements for most vegetables while the cross price elasticities of Bitter leaf and Amaranthus were found to be -0.20 and -0.11.
 The negative sign confirm that garden egg leaf, bitter leaf and Amaranthus are complements.
 This means that an increase in the price of garden egg leaf cuts down its consumption and consequently the consumption of the other vegetables.
 Their price elasticities were less than one in value.
 This implies that demand for these vegetables were relatively inelastic; a change in pricehad a relatively small effect on demand.
 This is in tandem with Abiodun and Adebayo (2014) that Bitter leaf and Amaranthus serve as complements to most vegetables.

-Socio-economic Factors Affecting the Demand for Garden Egg Leaf in the Study Area.
+Socio-economic Factors Affecting the Demand for Garden Egg Leaf in the Study Area

-The result from table 4 above shows that monthly income and household size are statistically significant at 1% and are negatively related to the demand for garden egg leaf implying that a unit increase in these variables would bring about a decrease in the demand for garden egg leaf which is in line with Awal et al (2008) while level of education was also statistically significant at 1% but positively related to the demand for garden egg leafmeaning that a unit increase in level of education would positively enhance the demand for garden egg leaf in the study area.
+The result from table 4 above shows that monthly income and household size are statistically significant at 1% and are negatively related to the demand for garden egg leaf implying that a unit increase in these variables would bring about a decrease in the demand for garden egg leaf which is in line with Awal et al., (2008) while level of education was also statistically significant at 1% but positively related to the demand for garden egg leafmeaning that a unit increase in level of education would positively enhance the demand for garden egg leaf in the study area.
 This corresponds with the findings of Gido (2022) that education is positively related to demand for vegetables.

 Conclusion